Design classic

 but there exists a body of acknowledged classics of product designs from the 19th and 20th century.

-For an object to become a design classic requires time, and whatever lasting impact the design has had on society, together with its influence on later designs, play large roles in determining whether something becomes a design classic.
+For an object to become a design classic requires time, and whatever lasting impact the design has had on society, together with its influence on later designs, plays large roles in determining whether something becomes a design classic.
 Thus, design classics are often strikingly simple, going to the essence, and are described with words like iconic, neat, valuable or having meaning.